 - Timeline for conducting audit of annual accounts

 - Communication between certifying and audit authorities

 - How to use results of system audits for the audit of accounts

 - How to use results of audit of operations for the audit of accounts

 - Final additional verifications of the draft certified accounts

 - Audit opinion on the accounts

 Participants will go through the check list for audit of accounts and discuss in groups the most important issues to be checked and the common errors.

-Session 4: Dealing with Irregularities in ESI Funds
+Session 5: Effective Management Verifications in ESI Funds

-Session 6: Combating Fraud and Corruption in ESI Funds – Practical Insight
+Session 6: Combatting Fraud and Corruption in ESI Funds – Practical Insight

 Requirements and Tools